jmilkiewicz/OverheadCourse/signups/ladies.markdown

 Training will be provided in English.

 ## 🗓️ Training Plan
-Two separate groups for {% include padelLadies.markdown %} ensuring a personalized experience for all female participants with similar skill levels in each group, accommodating up to 4 participants.
+Two separate groups for {% include padelLadies.markdown %}, ensuring a personalized experience for all female participants with similar skill levels in each group, accommodating up to 4 participants.

-Each group will experience **4.5-hour** training program and **1 hours** of unsupervised game:
+Each group will experience a **4.5-hour** training program and **1 hours** of unsupervised gameplay:

-- 1.5 hour on Thursday + 0.5 h unsupervised game,
+- 1.5 hour on Thursday + 0.5 h unsupervised gameplay,
-- 1.5 hour on Friday + 0.5 h unsupervised game,
+- 1.5 hour on Friday + 0.5 h unsupervised gameplay,
 - 1.5 hours on Saturday.

-On Thursday/Friday training sessions would start from **18:00** and on Saturday from **19:00**.
+On Thursday/Friday training sessions would start from **18:00**, and on Saturday, from **19:00**.

-Specific hours and group allocations will be announced via whatsup at least a one week before the course starts.
+Specific hours and group allocations will be announced via WhatsApp at least one week before the course starts.

 ### 🎁 Extras